 A third EHR factor that could contribute to higher burnout rates is if the system you choose has a poor workflow.
 This design flow can mostly occur if the EHR requires a high number of clicks to update a patient’s record.
 Avoid and EHRs that depend on many pop-up windows instead of tabs to navigate.
 Be aware of any unnecessary or redundant data entry and if the layout seems unintuitive or contradictive to the way you would instinctively do your charting.

-When considering an EHR then, check the functionality in these areas to ensure that the system will increase the efficiency of your workflow.
+When considering an EHR, check the fundamentals of functionality and user experience in these areas to ensure that the system will increase the efficiency of your workflow.
 This process is important as poor productivity in the workplace is linked to lower employee morale, higher employee absence, and higher employee turnover, three factors that can greatly impact your bottom line.

-Finally, EHRs that regularly display errors is a big red flag.
-Hard errors or errors that result in a program shutting down or restarting should rarely if ever happen.
+Finally, EHRs that regularly crashes or display errors is a big red flag.
+Crashes or errors that result in a data loss or software shut-downs should rarely if ever happen.
 These can cause data loss or corruption.
-Soft Errors or errors that prevent data from being entered should also rarely happen.
+Errors that prevent data from being entered should also rarely happen.
 Although not as concerning as Hard Errors, these can result in a temporary loss of data or program function.
-Regardless, both Hard and Soft Errors is a major contributor to Burnout if they occur on a regular basis.
+Regardless, both crashes and errors are a major contributor to Burnout if they occur on a regular basis.

 One way to find an EHR avoids these types of errors is to check with other system users.
 Ask them if they have experienced any mistakes and how it has affected their use.

 Burnout is high enough in chiropractic, don’t choose an EHR that makes the rate even higher.
 Instead, pay attention to these four factors when reviewing your health record options.
 Remember: The better the system, the happier (and more profitable) you’ll likely be.